The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Maya Banks

-As a Scotswoman who never speaks, Eveline Armstrong has always been seen as strange and other-worldly.
+As a Scotswoman who never speaks, Eveline Armstrong has always been seen as strange and otherworldly.
 Unbeknownst to her own people, she isn't dumb at all—she's simply deaf.
 But when Eveline must marry Graeme, a gruff Scottish warrior from a rival clan, she decides she won’t hide her intelligence any longer.
-She could've never imagined how her new husband would react to her secret—just as Graeme could've never foreseen how much he'd care for his arranged bride.
+She could've never imagined how her new husband would react to her secret, just as Graeme could've never foreseen how much he'd care for his arranged bride.
 Maya Banks' novel is a unique and steamy Scottish tale set in the 1200s that no historical romance reader should miss.

 seduced by the prince's kiss, one of the best historical romance novels